gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-Tag-gij-self-managed.md

 ## getRepoId()
-Returns a repository id the tag belongs to.
+Returns the repository id the tag belongs to.

 ## getRepoName()
-Returns a display name of the tag repository.
+Returns the display name of the tag repository.